top of page

 The Origins of Pantomime:

 Pantomime originated on the streets of Italy, called "Commedia dell'arte".
 This was a very physical art of street entertainment including dancing, music, acrobatics, tumbling and "buffoonery"; ridiculous but amusing actions.
-See the connection to modern day pantomime?
-Also familiar to what we know today is that every character had set movements, gestures and actions.
+See the connection to modern-day pantomime?
+Also familiar to what we know today is that every character had set movements, gestures, and actions.
 The Commedia had 'an old man' akin to the 'king' character of some pantos.
-They had lovers (the servant girl called Columbine who is the principal girl of today), naughty servants and a clown or 'Pierrot' characters.
+They had lovers (the servant girl called Columbine who is the principal girl of today), naughty servants, and a clown or 'Pierrot' character.
 There was a character that can be seen as the origins of the ‘baddie’ that was Pulcinella, a stupid and ugly servant.
-His looks included a big beaky nose, hunchback and the wart on his forehead.
+His looks included a big beaky nose, a hunchback and a wart on his forehead.
 Although this is more reminiscent of Punch in Punch and Judy.

 In Victorian times the Harlequinade remained popular.
 This is when it became more like what happens today.
-The mix of fairy tales and the original story line.
+The mix of fairy tales and the original storyline.
 Due to licence guidelines of how many words were spoken on stage, the actions became more important and it became more ‘mime’; hence Pantomime.
-Even when the regulations where lifted, it continued in the same vein but included more puns and word play.
+Even when the regulations were lifted, it continued in the same vein but included more puns and wordplay.
 Now it was seen that ‘Clown’ took over from the Harlequin as the star of the show.
 This is the ‘Buttons’ character we know now.

 ‘Breeches Parts’, women dressed up as men, started in the opera but moved over to pantomime shows as many female musical stars, like Vesta Tilley, already dressed up on occasion so it was not a big leap to do this in the festive production.
 By the 1880s the hero of the show was always played by a woman.
 The hero is more like a female way of behaving as he has a genteel personality and does everything for the love of the principal girl.